immunefi-team/Bounty_Boosts/ZeroLend/Report 29101.md

 ) external override nonReentrant returns (uint256) {
     return _createLock(_value, _lockDuration, msg.sender, _stakeNFT);
 }
 ```

 As a result, the platform would lose out on a large amount of staking activity and lose the interest of users, as that is a key part of the ZeroLend functionality.

 Also note that any contracts that assume `createLock()` doesn't revert (which should be the case) may lose access to stored funds.
 For example one could imagine a pooling contract which accumulates zero and calls `createLockFor()` and passed the user's address.
 Since that reverts, the Zero would be permanently stuck in the contract unless there was an emergency escape hatch.

 ## Impact Details
 Provide a detailed breakdown of possible losses from an exploit, especially if there are funds at risk.
 This illustrates the severity of the vulnerability, but it also provides the best possible case for you to be paid the correct amount.
 Make sure the selected impact is within the program’s list of in-scope impacts and matches the impact you selected.

 ## Recommended fix

-Replace the  `safeTransferFrom()`  call with an external call:  `IERC721(address(this)).safeTransferFrom(address(this), address(staking), _tokenId, data);`  This way, the msg.sender is the Locker itself, so  `spender`  and  `owner`  line up.
+Replace the `safeTransferFrom()` call with an external call:
+`IERC721(address(this)).safeTransferFrom(address(this), address(staking), _tokenId, data);`
+This way, the msg.sender is the Locker itself, so `spender` and `owner` line up.

+## Proof of concept
 ## Proof of Concept
 A single file POC is attached below.
 Simply run `showBrokenStaking()` to see that `createLock()` reverts.
 You can then do the following two actions to fix the issue:
 - comment the `safeTransferFrom()` function and uncomment the fix, one line above it.
 - use the backdoor `trustAddress()` function inserted to the Locker by uncommenting the `locker.trustAddress(address(s1))` line.

 ```
 // SPDX-License-Identifier: MIT